 Just to be clear, hypermedia APIs are not a silver bullet swiss army knife to do everything you need, but they come pretty close.
-This post is going to be the start of a series of posts where I discuss hypermedia web APIs and how to leverage there power and minimize the perceived or real pain created by the added complexity.
+This post is going to be the start of a series of posts where I discuss hypermedia web APIs and how to leverage their power and minimize the perceived or real pain created by the added complexity.

 Guidelines for Designing Hypermedia Web API

 The following design constraints will provide a strong foundation for your API design.